eightelephantsgroup/eightelephantsgroup.github.io/alike-docnest/privacy.md

 **ML Kit on-device text recognition**.
 Both run **locally on your device**; your document images and recognized text are not uploaded to us or to a third party for these features.
 Google's handling of its on-device libraries is governed by Google's own terms.

+## Voice search

+Voice search lets you find your documents by speaking instead of typing.
+Speech recognition runs **entirely on your device** using an offline model (Whisper via sherpa-onnx).
+Your voice is processed locally; the audio is **never recorded, stored, or sent** to us or any third party.

+The speech-recognition **model files** are downloaded over the internet the first time you use voice search (and you can optionally download larger, more accurate models).
+Only the model files are downloaded **to** your device — no document data, audio, or personal information is sent as part of this.
+The default model is delivered through **Google Play**; Google's handling of that delivery is governed by Google's own terms.

 ## Optional Google Drive backup